 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-The Great Rann Of Kutch.
-When you reach here, all you can see around you is white salt land stretched across the horizon, as far as your eyes can see.
-The world's largest salt desert is a sight to behold.
-The wondrous part about the place is that it remains underwater in the monsoon season.
-The rest of the year, for eight months, it is a home for migratory birds and a paradise for a curious bird-watcher.
+The Kutch Great Rann.
+When you get here, all you can see is white salt land stretching as far as the eye can see beyond the horizon.
+A sight to behold is the biggest salt desert on earth.
+The amazing thing about the location is that during the rainy season, it is submerged.
+For the remaining eight months of the year, it serves as a haven for migratory birds and a haven for avid birdwatchers.
 Rann of Kutch lies in the Indian state of Gujarat that has a unique geographical location, with the desert of Rajasthan in its north, the Arabian Sea to its west and dry deciduous forest in Gir and wet one further south, ancient Aravali and Satpura ranges covering its east, Gujarat offers an abode for such a diverse variety of birds that the onlookers are spellbound by the colorful onslaught of birds around them.
 There is a Little Rann of Kutch, known for being home to eagles in India, located near Ahmedabad.

 Location: Kutch district, Gujarat, India